Meghalaya villagers aid quarantined families, leave no room for stigmatisation

 SHILLONG: In a show of camaraderie, residents of a village in Meghalaya's East Khasi Hills district have come to the aid of other villagers who have been quarantined after coming in contact with a COVID-19 patient.

-A young woman from Mawtharia, a village of 70 households, contacted the disease while working as domestic help for Dr John Sailo Ryntathiang, the only person to die of COVID-19 in Meghalaya so far.
+A young woman from Mawtharia, a village of 70 households, contracted the disease while working as domestic help for Dr John Sailo Ryntathiang, the only person to have died of COVID-19 in Meghalaya so far.

 The woman has been sent to a COVID-19 hospital in Shillong while 35 persons from 18 households, including her family members, have been home quarantined.